-Mercer County Progressive Achievement Centers - Closed
+Mercer County Progressive Achievement Centers - Open

-Union County Progressive Achievement Centers - Closed
+Union County Progressive Achievement Centers - Open

 The well-being of our staff and consumers is our highest priority.
 If you are feeling sick, or are experiencing any of the symptoms associated with COVID-19 (fever, cough, shortness of breath), or have been in contact with someone known to have the disease, please notify your supervisor immediately.
 For information regarding the use of leave for situations related to COVID-19, please refer to the New Jersey Department of Labor and Workforce Development guidelines.
 You should also check your email regularly for updates from leadership.

 Experiencing stress and anxiety as a result of the pandemic?
 You’re not alone.

 Fears about COVID-19 can take an emotional toll, especially if you’re already living with an anxiety disorder.
 But you’re not powerless.

 The US Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have released guidelines and recommendations for managing anxiety and stress during the novel COVID-19 outbreak.
 You can view these guidelines by clicking the links above.